 This week I’ve decided to take part in ‘Top Ten Tuesday’ again hosted by That Artsy Reader Girl.
 This week’s topic is ‘Books I Wish I Could Read Again for the First Time’.
-I find this kinda difficult, and also found myself talking about the books I usually mention on these TTT lists!
+I found this kinda difficult, and also found myself talking about the books I usually mention on these TTT lists!

 God, I wish I could be eleven again and my biggest concern was whether or not Bella would make the (obviously) right decision in picking Edward over Jacob.
 I lived for this series in my tween years and the loves of that time of your life are unique, you never quite feel that kind of fascination and obsession, and I kinda wish I could feel that again.
 Plus, this was a book series my mum and I loved together, and so it was always hold a special place in my heart.